emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 and the
 [near deletion of Toy Story 2](http://thenextweb.com/media/2012/05/21/how-pixars-toy-story-2-was-deleted-twice-once-by-technology-and-again-for-its-own-good/)), so more than one backup system should be used.
-Kristin Briney advocates the [Rule of 3](http://dataabinitio.com/?p=320) for backing up data: always keep three copies of your data, two onsite copies (such as on a computer, an external hard drive, or tape) and one offsite copy (e.g. in cloud storage).
-Keeping backups in multiple locations protects against data loss due to theft, natural disasters, etc. Researchers should test their backups regularly to ensure that they are functioning properly.
+Kristin Briney advocates the [Rule of 3](http://dataabinitio.com/?p=320) for backing up data: two onsite copies (such as on a computer, an external hard drive, or tape) and one offsite copy (e.g. in cloud storage).
+Keeping backups in multiple locations protects against data loss due to theft, natural disasters, etc.

+Researchers should also test their backups regularly to ensure that they are functioning properly.
+Reasons they might not include:

+*   faulty backup software
+*   incorrect configuration (e.g., not backing up sub-directories)
+*   encryption (e.g., someone has encrypted the backups but lost the password)
+*   media errors

+and many others.

 Consider the backup plans of data repositories before publishing your data.
 Many repositories mirror the data they host on multiple machines.
 If possible, find